 The Assessment Task

 Replicates what happens in the real world.
 It integrates knowledge, skills and attitudes just like the real world would.
 It is a useful, transferable task useful in the real world - otherwise why learn to do it?
-(I don't deny that until the IB Diploma changes kids still need to learn to sit a test).
+(I don't deny that until the IB Diploma changes kids still need to learn to sit a test mind you).

 In life outside of formal education you wouldn't normally find yourself in a silent exam room.
 That's not real life once you're grown up.
 Real life contexts tend to be noisy, messy with several resources to choose from some of which are not useful at all.
 Time restraints (at least those to the minute) are not usually a reality.